brnhensley/personality-profile/README.md

 ## _Technologies Used_

-I will use React, Javascript, HTML, CSS, Node, WebPack, Twitter API, Watson API and DuckDuckGo to build this program.
+I used React, Javascript, Node, WebPack, Express, Watson API, HTML, CSS, and DuckDuckGo to build this program.

 ### _License_